October 10, 2023Review Recipe

 Zucchini gratin is a simple yet elegant side dish made with sauteed zucchini in a flavorsome cheese sauce.
-A tasty alternative to potato gratin, it’s easy to make in just a single skillet.
-The whole family will love this dish, even your picky eaters.
+A tasty alternative to potato gratin, it’s easy to make in just a single skillet, and the whole family will love it, even your picky eaters.

 - 4 tablespoons of butter